(M.S. with concurrent PGY1 Residency and PGY2 in Pharmacy Administration)

 We will be the premier training program for future health-system pharmacy leaders using a seamless partnership between academia and experiential training

-- ASHP-matching, accredited residency programs offered by six Texas Medical Center institutions
+- ASHP-matching, accredited residency programs offered by seven Texas Medical Center institutions

 About the University of Houston College of Pharmacy